Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  665             }
  666         }
  ```

 Now we will take a look at the main loop of the rename stage.
 It traverse all instructions stored in the insts_to_rename.
-Note that this can contain the Insts or the skidBuffer
+Note that instructions can be retrieved from the Insts or the skidBuffer
 depending on the status of the current rename stage.
 Although we already checked
 the availability of IQ and ROB,